-In addition to its work in film and television, The Ink Factory has also partnered with one of the games industry’s top talents, Matt Nava, to found digital studio Giant Squid.
+In addition to its work in film and television, The Ink Factory has partnered with one of the games industry’s top talents, Matt Nava, to found digital studio Giant Squid.
 Giant Squid’s first game, the twice-BAFTA-nominated ABZÛ, was released in August 2016.
-Giant Squid’s latest game The Pathless will be released in 2019 and has been hand-picked for Apple’s highly-anticipated game subscription service, Apple Arcade.
+Giant Squid’s latest game, The Pathless is due to be released in 2020 and will be at the core of Apple’s subscription games service, Apple Arcade.
 The PC version will feature on Epic Games’ store.

 The company is headquartered in London and Los Angeles.